abhishekbhave26/instagram-clone/README.md

 ## Description

-The Options Trade Calculator and Logging Tool is a full-stack application built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It provides an intuitive interface for users to manage and analyze their options trades.
-The tool calculates returns, maintains a comprehensive log of historical option transactions, and offers features for in-depth trade analysis.
+Full Stack Instagram Clone Application using React, Firebase and Chakra UI.
+This application enables users to create posts, see followers post and like and comment on pictures.

 Inspired by https://github.com/burakorkmez/instagram-clone